 Tobe Hooper’s presence as the director of The Funhouse is noticeable almost immediately.
 He uses many of the same techniques to create tension that he did in The Texas Chainsaw Massacre.
 There are some very intense chase scenes toward the end of the film.
 Also similar to TCM, this film uses very little blood.
 It relies more on atmosphere.
 Unfortunately, Hooper doesn’t succeed at building the same level of tension he did with Texas Chainsaw Massacre.
 There are moments of greatness in The Funhouse but they are not sustained throughout the entirety of the picture.
 There are some sufficiently terrifying moments towards the end of the feature but there is so much setup leading to the third act that the film begins to feel tedious before the climax is reached.

 The Funhouse sets itself up for a very low body count.
 With only four protagonists and the likelihood that one of them will be the final girl, that leaves the film with precious few characters to kill off.
-As such, the picture relies heavily on atmosphere.
-At times, it succeeds but there are some long spells with no kills and limited action to fill the void.
+As such, we are left with long spells of little happening.

 Tobe Hooper’s films are typically really good or really bad.
 The Funhouse is the exception to that rule.
 It is not particularly good nor is it all that bad.
 It is merely average.
 The Funhouse has moments of greatness but for every great scene, there is a missed opportunity to counterbalance it.

 Eli Roth has expressed interest in remaking this film.
 If Roth can show a level of restraint, I would be open to seeing what he can do.
 News of the project seems to have dried up and the redux is not likely to happen but The Funhouse leaves enough room for improvement that Roth or another filmmaker could potentially put together a worthy reboot.